 Put your compost bin or container on clear ground and start from the bottom to build your hot pile.

 You want to add larger amounts of green material for a hot compost heap at once.
-However, keep in mind that your compost materials should be ⅔ carbon material and ⅓ nitrogen material.
+However, remember that your compost materials should be ⅔ carbon material and ⅓ nitrogen material.

 You want to keep laying your compost with thin layers of brown and green compost materials keeping the carbon dioxide and nitrogen ratio in mind.
 Your green materials should include nuts and weed seeds, eggshells, coffee grounds, kitchen scraps, chicken manure, grass clippings, and other organic materials, as listed above.